Can I Claim Workers' Compensation for Workplace Bullying?

 Permanent Impairment Payout

-- A common law claim payout for workplace bullying can be a complex and lengthy process; however, it generally results in more significant damages.
+- A common law claim payout for workplace bullying can be a complex and lengthy process.
+However, it generally results in a higher lump-sum payout because it considers more factors when calculating damages.

 According to WorkCover Queensland’s published statistics, the average common law claim payout is approximately $168,000, with psychiatric injury values ranging from $100,000 to $200,000.